ilarijn/1202-esicrexe-eniccav/README.md

 ### Running locally

 Clone the repo and run `docker-compose up` at the root directory.
 There are separate containers for the database, server and client.
+When all containers are up, navigate to `http://localhost:3000`

 ### Known issues

 - Building the client container image sometimes fails during `npm install` with `npm ERR! cb() never called!`.
 This happens especially with a slow network connection and the solution in this case is to run `docker-compose up` again.

-- The amount of vaccines expired before use for the date "2021-04-12T11:10:06.473587Z" is 12572 instead of 13620.
+- The amount by the query for vaccines expired before use on the date "2021-04-12T11:10:06.473587Z" is 12572 instead of 13620 with the provided data.
 Issue or feature? :sweat_smile:

 # vaccination-exercise